Mega Man 8: Reception

+Legacy

 In 1998, Capcom released Mega Man & Bass on the Super Famicom with many of the same sprites, animations, and backgrounds as taken from Mega Man 8.
 Ten years later, Capcom announced another follow-up, Mega Man 9, which changed the graphical style of the series back to its 8-bit appearance similar to the first six installments.
 Capcom did not replicate any of the gameplay gimmicks included in the eighth installment for this sequel, save for the shop and bolt currency system.

-The Sega Saturn version of Mega Man 8 is one of the rarest Saturn games in existence, having a 91% Rarity rating on Rarity Guide.
+In 2002, the PlayStation version of Mega Man 8 was re-released as part of Sony's Greatest Hits label of bestsellers, confirming that it had sold at least 350,000 units.
+In Japan, the game received budget re-releases as part of both the PlayStation the Best for Family and the Sega Saturn Collection.
+The PlayStation version was ported to the North American Mega Man Anniversary Collection for the PlayStation 2 and GameCube in 2004 and the Xbox in 2005.
+The PlayStation version was later ported again and released as part of Mega Man Legacy Collection 2 on PlayStation 4, Windows, and Xbox One in August 2017, with a later digital version released on the Nintendo Switch in May 2018.